-"The police did illegal things in Gezi Park, but this law has legalized them," say Ali.
+"The police did illegal things in Gezi Park, but this law has legalised them," say Ali.
 "You find backwardness like this throughout Turkish history.
-The state does things and then makes up an excuse to legalize them."
+The state does things and then makes up an excuse to legalise them."

 "It wasn’t my first time in custody," Imge cuts in.
 This petite 18-year-old, a music student and member of the Youth Union, has been imprisoned three times.
 She tells me it’s common.
 "Turkey is like an outdoors prison," she says.

 Özde, Ali and Imge all want me to use their real names.
 I check and check again, and they want me to use them; they’re adamant.
 The 90s generation are brave and foolhardy.
 They’re braver than me.
 I don’t want to use my real name; not when I’m writing about Turkey.

 Maybe it’s because I know too much.
 I hear about the journalists who have been fired from their jobs, arrested and deported since Gezi Park and I don’t want to be the next one to join them.
 When I meet the three of them in an Istanbul tea-house I’m still reeling from my conversation with X, a foreign resident who is living out a Kafkaesque nightmare.

 "One week ago, I was stopped by police at the border as I came back into Turkey," he told me.
 "I was taken into a back room and they kept checking my documents for so long that I thought I was going to miss my connecting flight.
 I kept telling them, and eventually they gave me my documents back and I ran for the plane."